mchmarny/disco/README.md

 disco run vul
 ```

-The `licenses` or `vulnerabilities` command supports all of the generic options listed above, plus:
+The `vul` or `vulnerabilities` command supports all of the generic options listed above, plus:

 * `--source` - path to image list file to use as source.
 This allows you to use the previously generated list of images (e.g. `disco run img --uri -o images.txt`).
 If not provided, `disco` will discover images first.
 * `--image` - specific image URI to scan.
 Note: `source` and `image` are mutually exclusive.